crossroadsfpga/enso/docs/getting_started.md

 `machine_name` is a nickname to the machine.
 You will use this name to run the enso script.

-Next we will describe to use the script to load the bitstream and configure the dataplane but you can also use the enso script itself to obtain usage information:
+Next we will describe to use the script to load the bitstream and configure the NIC but you can also use the enso script itself to obtain usage information:
 ```bash
 enso --help
 ```